chungg/chungg.github.io/_posts/2021-09-06-dataframes.markdown

 Group15: string
 Metric10: double
 ```
 It is based off a real dataset with 1219467 rows and 44 columns.
+As:
-As a csv, it is 465MB
+- csv, it is 465MB
-and as parquet, it is 35MB.
+- Parquet, it is 35MB.
+- feather (Arrow IPC), it is 164MB (with default LZ4 compression)

 # memory